jgnewman/strux/README.md

 3. When the data comes back, the Redux action `MY_ACTION` is triggered.
 4. We'll create the body of the action using the parsed data that was returned as well as the component's state.

+## What is the full Strux API?

+Strux is simply a layer sitting on top of Redux.
+As such, you can import Strux _instead of_ Redux and Strux will import Redux as a dependency, passing the full Redux API on to you.
+You can use it to call `createStore`, `combineReducers`, and all other Redux functions.
+Aside from this, Strux gives you a new version of React's `Component` and that's it.

 ## What are the bigger implications?

 Using Strux completely removes the need for writing React applications using